-As per the latest statistics (18 February 2015) received by us from the Kuwaiti authorities, the number of Indian nationals legally residing in Kuwait has crossed the 8 lakh mark.
-In addition, there are estimated 25,000 Indian nationals who have overstayed their visas and, therefore, are staying illegally in the country.
+As per the latest statistics (February 13, 2019), the number of Indian nationals legally residing in Kuwait has crossed the 10 lakh (One million) mark.
+In addition, there are about10,000 Indian nationals who have overstayed their visas and, therefore, are staying illegally in the country.
 Some highlights from the latest figures are:-

 1. The Indian community in Kuwait continues to grow at 5-6% per annum.
-Our community remains the most preferred community in Kuwait, the second biggest expatriate community being the Egyptians.
+Our community remains largest and the most preferred community in Kuwait, the second largest expatriate community being the Egyptians.

-2. The gender ratio of Indians in Kuwait is highly skewed as they are about 6 lakh Indian males as against only 2 lakh Indian females in the country.
+2. The gender ratio of Indians in Kuwait is highly skewed as there are about 7.5 lakh Indian males as against only 2.5 lakh Indian females in the country.

-4. The majority of Indians are deployed in private sectors (i.e. construction workers, technicians, engineers, doctors, chartered accountants, IT experts, etc.).
-In addition, there are about 1 lakh dependants i.e. spouses/children.
-Out of these, there are about 42,000 Indian students studying in 20 Indian schools in the country.
-There is no university-level educational facility for Indian students in Kuwait.
-There was 8% growth last year in Indians engaged in private sector in Kuwait.
-With Indian companies being awarded civil construction jobs of over USD 4 billion in 2014, we may see a surge in Indian nationals working in private sectors in the next 2-3 years.
+3. The majority of Indians (5.23 Lakh) are deployed in private sectors (i.e. construction workers, technicians, engineers, doctors, chartered accountants, IT experts, etc.).
+In addition, there are about 1.16 lakh dependents i.e. spouses/children.
+Out of these, there are about 60,000 Indian students studying in 23 Indian schools in the country.
+There is no University-level educational facility available for Indian students in Kuwait.

-5. There are about 24,000 Indians working for the Kuwaiti Government in various jobs like nurses, engineers in National Oil Companies and a few scientists.
+5. There are about 28,000 Indians working for the Kuwaiti Government in various jobs like nurses, engineers in National Oil Companies and a few as scientists.
 The demand for Indian nurses remains strong as ever in Kuwait.